On today’s episode of Live Lean TV, I’m sharing how to gain 15 pounds of muscle without getting fat.

 Take each exercise through the full range of motion so you hit all the muscle fibers.

-Rest periods in your muscle building program should be strategically set to allow proper muscle and nervous system recovery between sets to maximize muscle growth.
+Rest periods in your muscle building program should be strategically set to allow proper muscle and nervous system recovery between sets, to maximize muscle growth.

-As you move through the weeks of your muscle building program the weight should get progressively heavier.
+As you move through the weeks of your muscle building program, the weight should get progressively heavier.

-Every workout you should aim to continually challenge yourself to do more work than the previous workout for that muscle group.
+Every workout you should aim to continually challenge yourself to do more work than the previous workout, for that muscle group.

 Progressive overload is just one of the main methodologies of muscle building.

-The majority of your exercises should be focused on heavy compound movements that target and induce extensive stress to specific motor units and muscle fibers.
+The majority of your exercises should be focused on heavy compound movements, that target and induce extensive stress to specific motor units and muscle fibers.

 This ensures your body has no other option but to adapt and grow faster.

-I also aim for 8 hours of sleep earlier in the night.
+I also aim for 8 hours of sleep, earlier in the night.

 Muscle growth needs high quality calories.

 If you’re looking for a 6 week muscle building program, that includes all of these strategies, you need to check out my Live Lean Mass 1.0 program, found inside our workout app.

-Over the 6 weeks, the workouts will put your body to the test and when you follow the workout program and nutrition guide, you will gain muscle.
+However, when you follow the workout program and nutrition guide, you will gain muscle.

 I can’t wait to see your before and after transformation photos.

-I love you guys and keep Living Lean.
+I love you guys.

 Brad Gouthro is the founder of Live Lean TV, a media company focused on helping men and women “Live Lean” 365 days a year.
 Brad’s programs and content have helped millions of people all over the world learn how to get in shape, and more importantly, sustain it for life.